Kejun Li is a Milan-based artist-engineer whose practice sits at the intersection of structural logic, material craft, and perceptual experience.

-Since founding his Milan-based studio in 2022, Li has developed sculptural works that blur the boundaries between art, design and engineering.
 Presented at Milan Design Week, his projects have led to collaborations with international companies and manufacturers.
-He has been featured by Financial Times as one of the Five Bright Design Stars to Know Now (2025) and shortlisted for Wallpaper* China’s Emerging Designer of the Year (2025) .
+Financial Times described him as “the Chinese engineer who unleashed his artistic sensibilities” (2025) and he was shortlisted for Wallpaper* China's Emerging Designer of the Year (2025) .

 Projects & Collaborations